 The best way to travel from the airport to the city is by Maglev train – a magnetic levitation train.
 A single ticket costs 50 yuan, while a return ticket costs 80 yuan and it is valid for one week.
-The 19km journey takes 7m20s as the train travels at the maximum speed of 431km/h.
-It is the only such train in the world and it is a fantastic experience.
-However, the train travels at this speed only between 9am-10.45am and between 3pm–4.45pm.
-At other times the journey to and from the airport is at, what feels as much slower, 300km/h.
+The 19km journey takes 7m 20s as the train travels at the maximum speed of 431km/h.
+It is the only such train in the world and it’s a fantastic experience.
+However, the train travels at this speed between 9am-10.45am and between 3pm–4.45pm only.
+At other times, the journey to and from the airport is at what feels as much slower 300km/h.
 In addition to the excitement because of the speed that most people have never experienced in their lives, transfer from the airport is fast and stress free.

 The train arrives to Longyang Road station which is also in the Pudong area and from where there are connecting metro lines to other parts of the city.

-I stayed in the Sofitel Shanghai Hyland hotel which is in the middle of Nanjing Road.
-It is a good hotel, in the best location and it wasn’t too expensive when I booked it.
-Hotels in China are relatively cheap because there are so many of them and the competition is fierce, thus 4 or 5 star hotels are easily within the reach unlike in other parts of the world, especially in Europe.
+I stayed in the Sofitel Shanghai Hyland hotel, which is in the middle of Nanjing Road.
+It’s a good hotel, in the best location and it wasn’t too expensive when I booked it.
+Hotels in China are relatively cheap because there are so many of them and competition is fierce, thus 4 or 5 star hotels are easily within reach, unlike in other parts of the world, especially in Europe.
 Anyhow, the choice of places to stay is vast and with a bit of a search it is possible to find a reasonably priced good hotel.

 – Nanjing Road – is the main pedestrian shopping street in Shanghai.
-There aren’t many restaurants on Nanjing Road but there is an abundance of them in side streets.
-You can find some interesting restaurants in the First Foodhall, they are on the 2nd floor, the basement and the 1st floor are a department store that sells various Chinese product, all very colourful and interesting to see.
-The First Foodhall is in a part of Nanjing Road closer to People’s Square.
+You will not see many restaurants on Nanjing Road, but there is an abundance of them in side streets.
+You can also find some interesting restaurants in the Shanghai First Foodhall, they are on the 2nd floor, the basement and the 1st floor are a department store that sells various Chinese product, all very colourful and interesting to see.
+The Shanghai First Foodhall is in the part of Nanjing Road closer to People’s Square.

-If you start at People’s Square and walk all the way along Nanjing Road, you will arrive to the breath-taking Bund, the waterfront area with spectacular views across the Huangpu river onto the famous Shanghai skyline – the modern skyscrapers of Lujiazui.
-It stretches 1.6 km along the bank of the Huangpu River and it has many historical buildings that once housed numerous banks and trading houses.
-The government restored it for the Expo 2010 exhibition and reopened it to the public in March 2010.
+If you start at People’s Square and you walk all the way along Nanjing Road, you will arrive to the breath-taking Bund, a waterfront area with spectacular views across the Huangpu river onto the famous Shanghai skyline – the modern skyscrapers of Lujiazui.
+It stretches 1.6 km along the bank of the Huangpu River and it contains many historical buildings that once housed numerous banks and trading houses.
+The government restored it for the Expo 2010 Exhibition and reopened it to the public in March 2010.

-The whole area is a must see on both sides of the river.
-Across from the Bund there is a new financial district of Shanghai where the famous TV tower is located alongside equally famous skyscrapers that have become the Shanghai landmark.
+The whole area is a must see, on both sides of the river.
+Across from the Bund, there is a new financial district with the famous TV tower located alongside equally famous skyscrapers that have become the Shanghai’s landmark.

 Other interesting things to see in Shanghai are:

 – Yu Garden – an extensive Chinese garden built in 1577 that features Ming dynasty pavilions, ponds, rockeries and arched bridges.
-It is a very beautiful and atmospheric garden and it should be on every visitor’s list.
+It’s a very beautiful and atmospheric garden and it should be on every visitor’s list.
 The surrounding area is also very interesting with shops, restaurants and markets.
-The City God Temple is very close by and worth a visit.
+The City God Temple is close by and worth a visit.

 – Jing’an Temple – the Buddhist temple on West Nanjing Road – the temple was first built in 247 AD in the Wu Kingdom, during the Three Kingdoms period of ancient China.
 It was relocated to its current site in 1216, during the Song Dynasty.
-The current temple was rebuilt in the Qing Dynasty but during the Cultural Revolution the temple was converted into the plastic factory.
-In 1983, it was returned to its original purpose and renovated.
+The current temple was rebuilt in the Qing Dynasty but, during the Cultural Revolution, the temple was converted into the plastic factory.
+In 1983, it was renovated and returned to its original purpose.
 The Jing’An Pagoda was completed in 2010.

 – The Shanghai French Concession area – with its distinct character, has many interesting shops and restaurants.